robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 - have a **suite scope** in the suite created or imported to.

 Because two or more spaces are used to separate elements in a row, all values are stripped of leading and trailing spaces, identical to arguments of keyword calls (see [2.6 Writing Test|Task and Calling Keywords](Chapter_2_Getting_Started.md#26-writing-testtask-and-calling-keywords)).
+See [2.2.4 Escaping of Control Characters](Chapter_2_Getting_Started.md#224-escaping-of-control-characters) to be able to define these spaces.

 Variable values in Robot Framework can include other variables, and their values will be concatenated at runtime when the line is executed.
 This means that when a variable is used within another variable's value, the final value is resolved by replacing the variables with their actual content during execution.